 As you can probably guess, it’s a lot of data to work with and process on a daily basis.
 Getting through sufficient data to draw the right conclusions is nothing but a challenge.

-It comes as no surprise that, to leverage all of that data, Tubi had to adjust their technology and solutions to serve not only their purpose but also to provide the best customer experience possible.
+It comes as no surprise that to leverage all of that data, Tubi had to adjust its technology and solutions to serve not only its purpose but also to provide the best customer experience possible.

 And this is where Scala steps in, supporting the transformation within Tubi.

 Tubi’s Scala journey

 So, what’s the marriage between Tubi and Scala?
 Tubi is one of the biggest companies in the World that benefits from implementing Scala in their strategies.

 Tubi’s backend Scala Developer at the time, Alexandros Bantis, explained the bumpy ride from a Node.js system to a fully distributed Scala engine.

 There was that one event called Scylla Summit 2019 in San Francisco, and this is where Bantis provided some insights into the personalization service infrastructure that supports Tubi’s impressive database of titles and users.

 “I think Scala is awesome”Alexandros Bantis